mcmonkeyprojects/DiscordModBot/README.md

 ## Setup

+Gathering the files note:
+- In addition to a `git clone` of this repository, you need to clone the sub-repository, using a command like `git submodule update --init --recursive`.

 The `start.sh` file is used by the `restart` command and should be maintained as correct to the environment to launch a new bot program instance... points of note:
 - It starts with a `git pull` command to self-update.
 If this is not wanted, remove it.
 Be careful what repository this will pull from (a fork you own vs. the original repository vs. some other one...)
 - It uses a `screen` command to launch the bot quietly into a background screen.
 The `screen` program must be installed for that to work.
 Alternately, replace it with some other equivalent background terminal program.